YottaDB/YDBDoc/MessageRecovery/errors.rst

 DIVZERO, Attempt to divide by zero

-Run Time Error: This indicates that a divide or module operator had a zero for its divisor operand.
+Run Time Error: This indicates that a divide or modulo operator had a zero for its divisor operand.

 Action: Modify the routine to protect against zero division.